 - Reduces the physical withdrawal symptoms associated with certain other drugs.

 Lorazepam also acts as a sedative prior to the administration of general anesthesia to surgery patients.
-Such treatment allows the anesthesia to work more quickly.
+Such treatment allows the anesthetic to work more quickly.

 - Muscular weakness.